If you want to support my writing and get early access to my stories and new chapters of my web-novels swing by my Patreon

 “I told you I’d come back for you.”

 “Forget your mortal worries, forget that boy, Nicholas.
 Forget your mother.
 I am all you need”

 A spell was cast each time he said forget.
 Ann could no longer remember Nicholas or Mother.
 Nothing mattered anymore.
-Ann felt herself becoming tired, her head heavy.
+Ann felt herself tire out, her head heavy.
 Her phone dropped somewhere along the way.

 As they walk deeper into the mist Abarta said, “Do not worry Ann, I will look after you.
 All of us have missed you so much.”